The Bush dynasty | Pictures | Reuters

 Richard Cheney is sworn in to his post as Defense Secretary as then President George Bush (L) looks on, in a March 21, 1989 file photo.
 REUTERS/Stringer

-United States President George H.W.
-Bush and Secretary of State James Baker study prepared remarks at Bush's desk in the Oval Office on February 22, 1991 minutes before the President addressed reporters on the South Lawn.
-Bush demanded that Iraqi...more
+President George H.W.
+Bush and Secretary of State James Baker study prepared remarks at Bush's desk in the Oval Office on February 22, 1991.
+REUTERS/Rick Wilking

 President George Bush poses for photographers after his address to the nation December 25, 1991 in Washington, about the resignation of Soviet President Mikhail Gorbachev.
 REUTERS/Stringer